Roakz/Llama_Palooza/README.md

 <h3>2.3 Arrays</h3>
 I will use arrays in 2 sections of the app.
 The first array used will be if the player wants to randomly generate their llama instead of choosing for themselves.
 This will be a simple 3 element array containing the three clans which a random sample will be taken from & retuned as a result.<br><br>
 The second use of arrays will be in the battle loop.
 During battle at each attack an attack description will once again be randomly sampled from the list stored within the array.
 The Sloth Boss will have its own array of attacks to keep it interesting.
 These attack descriptions wont effect who wins it is purely for user enjoyment and to keep it interesting.
 The attributes will mathematically decide who wins.
-Given more time it could always be updated to include additional attack points depnding on attack types etc. I however want to demonstrate constraint in planning and carrying out a project.<br><br>
+Given more time it could always be updated to include additional attack points depending on attack types etc. However I wanted to demonstrate constraint in planning and carrying out a project.<br><br>

 <h3>2.4 Loops and conditionals</h3>
-The whole game will be contained within a "Loop DO" loop to ensure continuing game play whilst the player wishes to continue.
-Part of the play on loop will allow an option to change clans or remain the same.
-The main loop though will be the battle loop.
-This will use boolean operators to continue to loop "Until" a true is returned on a given condition (either players or sloth boss's HP is dimished). <br><br>
+The whole game will be contained within a "Loop DO" loop to ensure continuing game play whilst the player wishes to continue & a secondry Until loop nested within to loop if no new llama is requested.
+Part of the play on loop will allow an option to change Llama or remain the same.
+The main loop though will be the battle_loop.(contained within the battle class) This will use boolean operators to continue to loop "Until" a true is returned on a given condition (either players or sloth boss's HP is dimished). <br><br>
 Conditionals will be used for selection at several points during the program.
-There will be a Case used to outline "when" conditions when choosing the laama, or randomize llama option, and also within the battle methods.
-The heads and tails to decide who starts will be a true/false boolean operator using a simple if else statement.<br><br>
+There will be a Case used to outline "when" conditions when choosing the laama, or randomize llama option.
+There us also If else statements contained within the battle class loop.<br><br>

 <h3>2.5 Error Handling</h3>
 Error handling will be developed through continuous (TDD) Test dirven development during development of this program and as issues are identified they will be resolved.
 The main areas that will be observed are anywhere that the user has input.
 I want to ensure that when inputs, other than what are requested, are entered an error will be returned and it will loop back for another opporunity for the user to input the request. <br><br>